Affordable Laser Cutting with Medium Power Fiber Lasers

 Across many industries today, fiber laser cutting is a process that is outsourced to specialist machine builders which are set up for the sole purpose of high volume, high quality metal cutting.

 These companies can accept, on any given day a wide variety of metal types and thickness and so the machines they use require a great deal of flexibility and performance.
-This application insight looks at the affordability of cutting with medium power Fiber Lasers, it focuses on a specific case study where we work with a machine builder to create a machine at 50% of the cost of the more traditional Laser cutting machines.
+This application insight looks at the affordability of cutting with medium power Fiber Lasers.
+It focuses on a specific case study where we work with a machine builder to create a fiber laser cutter machine at 50% of the cost of the more traditional Laser cutting machines.

 The high end Laser cutting machines deployed in specialist job shops can cost in the region of $500K to buy and so need to be operated on a 2 or sometimes 3 shift basis to make a return on this high capital investment.